Tennessee's 5th congressional district

-Current boundaries

-As of the 2020 United States redistricting cycle, the 5th District comprises a southern portion of Davidson County; portions of Wilson and Williamson Counties; and the entirety of Maury, Lewis, and Marshall Counties.

-Characteristics

 In the past, the fifth district has been nearly synonymous with Tennessee's capital city, Nashville, as the district has almost always been centered on Nashville throughout the 20th and early 21st centuries.
 The city is a center for the music, healthcare, publishing, banking and transportation industries, and is home to numerous colleges and universities (its old nickname was "the Athens of the South").
 It is also home to the Grand Ole Opry and Country Music Hall of Fame and Museum, earning it the nickname "Music City".

-SInce the 2022 election cycle, there is no longer a congressional district centered on the city of Nashville itself.

-Political characteristics

-Tennessee's 5th is a gerrymandered district designed to favor Republican candidates.
-Prior to the 2020 House Redistricting Cycle, the district contained the entirety of Davidson County, making it a safe seat for the Democratic Party.
-Following redistricting, Nashville was split into 3 separate districts, effectively diluting the city's heavily democratic voterbase into the surrounding suburban and rural counties, which lean strongly Republican.
+Since the 2022 election cycle, there is no longer a congressional district centered on the city of Nashville itself.
+Democrat Jim Cooper, the prior holder of the office, alleged that the district was gerrymandered to favor Republican candidates.
+Prior to the 2020 House Redistricting Cycle, the district contained the entirety of Davidson County (which is coterminous with Nashville), making it a safe seat for the Democratic Party.
+Following redistricting, Nashville was split into 3 separate districts, effectively diluting the city's heavily Democratic voter base into the surrounding suburban and rural counties, which lean strongly Republican.

+It is the wealthiest congressional district in the state of Tennessee.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: